Ingwie/OpenAVRc_Hw/Xany2Sounds/README.md

 You can select also these modes in confuration menu.

 ## Upload the HEX file
-I don't give sources, because X-Any libraries are not Open Source for the receive side.
+We don't give sources, because X-Any libraries are not Open Source for the receive side.
 You can found binary file [here](https://github.com/Ingwie/OpenAVRc_Hw/tree/V3/Xany2Sounds/Firmware).
-Rename Xany2Sounds.ino.with_bootloader.promicro._hex file to Xany2Sounds.ino.with_bootloader.promicro.hex
-Pro Micro use a particular method for upload a code.
+The **Arduino Pro Micro** board use a particular method for upload a code.
 You can use the program https://github.com/uriba107/32u4_hexuploader .

 ## Configuration mode